Nature of project: theory, software

 When considering where to take your project, please bear in mind the time available.
 It is preferable to do fewer things well than to try many and not get conclusive results on any of them.
 However, sometimes it is useful to have a couple of strands of investigation in parallel to work on in case delays occur.

-Additional scope or challenge if taken as a Year-4 project: - Relativistic description of rotation or rolling brings up extra challenges, which makes the problem suitable for a Y4 project
+Additional scope or challenge if taken as a Year-4 project: - Relativistic description of rotation or rolling introduces several extra challenges in the project

 Initial literature for students: